matwerber1/aws-alexa-smart-home-demo/docs/03-test-skill-without-device.md

 # Test Your Alexa Skill (without a device)

 Note - at this stage, we've created the backend but there is no physical device.
-Thus, before we move forward, we must hard-code a "reported state" into our AWS IoT thing's device shadow in order to trick Alexa into thinking that the device is online and reporting back status.
+Therefore, we must hard-code a **reported state** into our AWS IoT thing's shadow to make it look like a physical device is connected and reporting state.
+When the Alexa service invokes our Lambda to ask about current state (e.g. temperature, current heating or cooling mode, etc.), our Lambda will read from this shadow.

 1. [Click here to open the AWS IoT Things window](https://us-east-1.console.aws.amazon.com/iot/home#/thinghub), and click thing with a name like `alexa-smart-home-demo-SmartHomeThing-XXXXXXXXXXX`, click **Shadow** on the left nav bar, click **Edit**, paste the info below, and click **Save**: